What is a firewall? – How it works and what it does

 This allows DPI to uncover a broader range of security threats because it will discover packets with a malicious payload but an innocuous header.

-Where does the name firewall come from?
+Where did the name firewall come from?

 A final piece of trivia: the name firewall originated from the real-world application of fire partitions used in buildings.
 These would be walls that were implemented into a building to act as a barrier to stop fire spreading from one room to another.